MattKim97/LeetCode/Interview/interview-prep-questions.md

     * Authorization determines what the authenticated user is allowed to do
 * Authentication needs to come first because the system must know who the user is before determining what they are allowed to do.
 * What is JWT?
-    * a JSON Web Token, used tor securely transmitting information between parties as a JSON object.
+    * a JSON Web Token, used for securely transmitting information between parties as a JSON object.
 * What is the structure of a JWT?
     * Consists of three parts separated by dots
     * Header, containing the metadata about the token, including type of token and the signing algorithm